dannsam/xenko-docs/manual/input/sensors.md

 <span class="label label-doc-level">Intermediate</span>
 <span class="label label-doc-audience">Programmer</span>

-You can use various **sensors** as input devices in your project.
+You can use various **sensors**, such as gyroscopes and accelerometers, as input devices in your project.
 Sensors are often used in mobile games.

 Use the [input manager](xref:SiliconStudio.Xenko.Input.InputManager) to access sensors and: